 You find a large variety of games, rides, restaurants, fastfood and ice cream stalls, and every day there is plenty of entertainment for children and adults alike.

 Founded in 1583, Bakken, or Dyrehavsbakken as it is officially named, has been a firm favorite with the people of Copenhagen for centuries.
 During summertime families, young couples and seniors alike flock to the amusement park and the surrounding woodland to indulge in a day of fun.

 The park offers a prefect blend of children’s amusements, restaurants, pubs and bars with entertainment and live music.
 It’s is not just a small children’s amusement park but a place of leisure for the whole family.
 Because of its historic value and unique location, no big brands are allowed to set up stands at Bakken and neon signs are banned.
 Instead a jumble of colourful wooden structures, small independent shop owners and quirky stalls meets visitors.

 Many Danish families have been coming back to Bakken for generations.
 Bakken’s longest standing visitor is, however, Pjerrot.
 The well-known white-faced clown, who visits Bakken every day, has been a hit with the amusement park’s youngest guests for more than 200 years.
 Still, the main attraction for most is the park’s many fun rides, including an 82-year-old wooden rollercoaster.
-In total, the park presents a choice of 32 rides for all ages and levels of thrill seekers as well as 78 other attractions such as shooting stalls, gaming arcades and much more.
+In total, the park presents a choice of 31 rides for all ages and levels of thrill seekers as well as 78 other attractions such as shooting stalls, gaming arcades and much more.